GitHubDragonFly/Localized_3js/README.md

 Note: Optional custom modified files should be implemented as either `all` or `none`.
 Try to read the whole description so you don't miss anything.

 # Requirements

+`Required repository` - download and extract the zip file from:
+- `master` or `dev` branch or `releases` of the [three.js](https://github.com/mrdoob/three.js/), which when unzipped will create the `main folder`
+  - Possible `main folder` definitions could then be:
+    - `three.js-master` or `three.js-dev` or `three.js-rXXX` or some custom name

-The simplest requirement and approach (which I discovered after this repository was created):
+The simplest requirement and approach for running:

 - python3
-  - get the `Required Repository` as stated below and unzipp it to create the `main folder`
+  - get the `Required Repository` as stated above and unzipp it to create the `main folder`
   - add to the `main folder` the `index.html` file found in the `Required` folder of this repository
   - use Terminal / Command Prompt, navigate to the `main folder` and run either of the following commands:
     - `python3 -m http.server` or `python3 -m http.server 8000 --bind 127.0.0.1`